zcattacz/alasql_wiki/readme.md

 Try this example [in jsFiddle](http://jsfiddle.net/agershun/rjwp8u48/3/).

-If using AlaSQL from a webworker you can importing it traditionally as a script:
+If using AlaSQL from a webworker, you can importing it traditionally as a script:

 ```js
     importScripts('alasql.min.js');